The Go! Team: 2008–2012: Rolling Blackouts, hiatus

-On 5 September 2011, during a Q&A at the Hot Press chatroom, Parton and Ninja confirmed that the band would split following the 2011-12 tour.
-Parton later explained the band's decision to disband: "[We] kind of decided it was the end of the line. [...]
+On 5 September 2011, during a Q&A at the Hot Press chatroom, Parton and Ninja confirmed that the current band line-up would split following the 2011-12 tour to focus on other projects.
+Reflecting on the band's decision to disband, Parton stated, "[We] kind of decided it was the end of the line. [...]
 It was getting really hard to keep it together; people were having kids, there were side projects going on, and honestly, we'd kind of done everything that we wanted to.
 I knew I was going to keep on making music somehow, and it was kind of liberating to know that I could basically do what I wanted."